meowdding/CustomScoreboard/README.md

 | Forest Whispers Permanent on screen                                                 | ❌            | ✅                     |
 | Hide while Tablist/Chat is Open                                                     | ❌            | ✅                     |
 | Tablist lines in Scoreboard                                                         | ❌            | ✅                     |

+### Transferring from SkyHanni

+You can easily transfer your config by using the ``Transfer`` button under `/cs` -> `Mod Compatibility`.
+Your old SkyHanni Custom Scoreboard Background Texturepack will work fine, you won't need to update it.